The Dead Zone (film): Plot

 Johnny receives a vision of Chris and two other boys drowning in a local pond during an ice hockey game.
 He implores Stuart to change his plans, but he refuses and fires Johnny.
 Chris, however, stays home and lives, while the two other boys drown.
 Johnny realizes he has a "dead zone" in his visions, where the future is changeable.

-At a political rally, Johnny shakes Stillson's hand and has a vision of Stillson as President ordering a pre-emptive nuclear strike.
+At a political rally, Johnny shakes Stillson's hand and has a vision of Stillson as president ordering a pre-emptive nuclear strike.
 Johnny seeks out Weizak's advice, asking, for instance, if he would have killed Adolf Hitler if he had the chance, knowing beforehand the atrocities Hitler would commit.
 Weizak replies that he would have had no choice but to kill him.
+Johnny comes to the realization that in order to save countless lives, he must kill Stillson at any cost.
 Johnny leaves Sarah a letter, telling her that what he is about to do will cost him his life, but is a worthwhile sacrifice.

 Sarah and her family attend a rally for Stillson.
 Johnny also sneaks in with a rifle; he shoots at Stillson but misses.
 In the ensuing commotion, Stillson grabs Sarah's baby and holds him as a human shield, which a photographer captures on film.
 Before Johnny can fire again, he is shot by Stillson's bodyguard.
 Johnny touches Stillson's hand and foresees that, after the photograph is published, Stillson's career ends in disgrace and he commits suicide, thus averting the nuclear attack.
 Johnny lies dying as Sarah embraces him and tells him that she loves him.